 Hot Dip Galvanized Steel Frame Supported Structures

-For anyone considering steel famed buildings and structures, careful thought must be given to the construction materials being proposed by the supplier.
+For anyone considering steel famed buildings and structures, careful thought must be given to the construction quality being proposed by the supplier.
 This will ensure that you get the best building for your money.
-For example, there are three different manufacturing processes that can be employed to produce the completed framework of a steel framed fabric building.
+For example, there are three different steel protective processes that can be employed.
 The quality and longevity of the finished structure is dependent upon the method chosen.

 1. Painted Black Steel (NOT ADVISED)